We may earn money or products from the companies mentioned in this post. See the Affiliates and Disclosures page for more information.

-I have the pumpkin blanket wrap shown above made with Caron latte cakes.
-This stitch is easy to use with yarns such as these that can be hard to see stitches due to the fuzzy soft texture.
-See the free pattern here.
+I have the pumpkin blanket wrap pattern design shown above made with Caron latte cakes.
+This stitch is easy to use with textured yarns such as these that can be hard to see stitches due to the fuzzy soft texture.
+See the free pattern to make the crochet wrap here.

-There is a video tutorial for this stitch at the end of this post if the images aren’t enough to help you understand the stitch.
+There is a video tutorial for this stitch at the end of this post if the images aren’t enough to help you understand how to work the stitch.
 We all learn differently and I want to provide both written and video instructions to help the most crocheters I can!